jvidal7/aws-ecs-troubleshooting-lab/README.md

 ### Project Overview

-This project simulates a real-world cloud support scenario where a containerized LMS (Learning Management System) application deployed on AWS ECS Fargate experiences critical failures.
+This project demonstrates the deployment and troubleshooting of a containerized Learning Management System (LMS) application on AWS using ECS Fargate.

-As a Cloud Support Engineer, the objective was to diagnose and resolve issues related to networking, IAM permissions, and load balancing.
+The focus of this lab was to simulate real-world cloud failures and systematically diagnose and resolve issues across container orchestration, networking, load balancing, and security configurations.

+Throughout the project, I identified and resolved multiple failure scenarios that impacted application availability and service reliability.

 ---